hyfer/prima/README.md

 Update response interfaces to match 1:1 with the responses from the api.
 This would help eliminate the remaining edge cases while displaying show data.

-The 404 didn't get any love.
+The 404 page didn't get any love.